-If you live in a part of the country where cold, harsh weather forces you to store your motorcycle over the winter, you might be tempted to cancel your motorcycle insurance to save money.
+You might be tempted to cancel your motorcycle insurance to save money if you live in a part of this country where cold, harsh weather forces you to store your motorcycle over the winter.
 However, canceling your insurance for temporary savings may leave you liable for damages and vulnerable to fines and other expenses.

 While your insurance provider can't prevent you from dropping your motorcycle coverage in the winter, we recommend you keep your policy active year-round.
 Keeping your motorcycle covered helps protect you from insurance-related financial risks, paying out of pocket if something happens to your bike, and missing out on off-season ride opportunities.